-To order SGI documentation, go to the SGI Technical Publications Library at http://techpubs.sgi.com.
-Find the title that you want and choose "order" to get the ordering information page for that document.
+To obtain SGI documentation, go to the SGI Technical Publications Library at http://techpubs.sgi.com.

 Conventions

 The following conventions are used throughout this document:

 Convention Meaning command This fixed-space font denotes literal items such as commands, files, routines, path names, signals, messages, and programming language structures. variable Italic typeface denotes variable entries and words or concepts being defined. user input This bold, fixed-space font denotes literal items that the user enters in interactive sessions.
 Output is shown in nonbold, fixed-space font. [] Brackets enclose optional portions of a command or directive line.
 Ellipses indicate that a preceding element can be repeated.